realmicu/minetest-micupack/README.md

   code upload/rewrite please change active tab on SaferLua Controller to 'outp' or 'help'.*

+* **Smartline Modules** (slmodules)

+  This mod adds following Smartline-compatible nodes:

-* **Furnace Monitor** (furnacemonitor)
+  - **Furnace Monitor**

     This simple device allows to monitor Minetest Game standard furnace with Tubelib/Smartline devices that are capable of reading Tubelib node state (like SaferLua Controllers etc).
     It gets standard 4-digit Tubelib ID number and can be referred like any other compatible read-only node.
     Monitor checks attached node only when status is requested so it does not consume CPU resources when idle (no timers).

     Placement: place on any side of a furnace, make sure back plate of device has contact with monitored node.
 In case of wrong orientation use screwdriver.

     Status:

     - "fault" - monitor is not placed on a furnace
     - "stopped" - furnace is not smelting/cooking
     - "running" - furnace is smelting/cooking items
     - "standby" - furnace is burning fuel but there are no items loaded

     Punch node to see current status.

 * **Biogas Machines** (biogasmachines)